BeardedBread/py-Singbridge/README.md

 # Controls
 I hope that you know how to play the Singaporean version of Bridge.

-Currently, the `p` key has to be pressed to begin the game.
+The `p` key has to be pressed to begin the game.
+During the game, a panel will pop up for you to input the bid and call you partner.
+To play a card, double click on a card in your hand.

-During the game, **all inputs are done through the terminal**.
+If you are using the legacy terminal inputting option, **all inputs are done through the terminal**.
 Instructions on the input format should appear in the terminal.

-I'm looking into changing the input to be mouse-based as a separate version.

 When closing the game, please be a bit patient.
 It should close within a second or two.
 You may also close it via Keyboard Interrupt (i.e. `Ctrl+c`) in the terminal.